tonini/alchemist.el/README.md

 ### Phoenix directory support

-There are a punch of helper functions available to list files of certain directories like `web`, `web/modules` etc.
+There are a bunch of helper functions available to list files of certain directories like `web`, `web/modules` etc.
 These functions exists because of the famous Elixir webframework [Phoenix](http://www.phoenixframework.org/) which comes with `web` based directory structure.

 | Keybinding | Description |